RingoKam/GitCapsule/README.md

 Capsules (dropdown)
 </dt>
 <dd>
 Collection of repos.
-If no repos are selected, will default to untitled.
+If no repos are selected, app would not save a record.
 </dd>
 <dt>
 Filename (textfield)